Britain and France plan to deploy troops to Ukraine; Europe simultaneously advances space-based systems and drone assistance to Ukraine.

 Able to seize every opportunity to guide firepower strikes against any weak points along the extensive Russian front lines.

-Ultimately, after a long-distance raid and bypassing the multiple layers of security around the Russian naval base, the mission was accomplished by "making multiple turns in a confined space and finally striking the target."
+Ultimately, after a long-distance raid and bypassing the multiple layers of security around the Russian naval base, they made several turns in a narrow space, finally attacked the target, and completed the mission.

-This was a strategic "decapitation" strike that was purely about hitting someone right in the face.
+This was a purely strategic decapitation strike aimed at hitting someone in the face.